uio-bmi/machine_learning_in_comp_bio_exercises/transcription_factor_binding_prediction_exercise.md

 In addition to this information, in the resulting folder, there will be a few figures:

-- k_mer_freqs_train.jpg: showing the frequency of k-mers in positive examples vs. frequency of k-mers on negative examples on the training dataset.
+- `k_mer_freqs_train.jpg`: showing the frequency of k-mers in positive examples vs. frequency of k-mers on negative examples on the training dataset.
-- k_mer_freqs_test.jpg: the same as previous one, on the test dataset.
+- `k_mer_freqs_test.jpg`: the same as previous one, on the test dataset.

+    Questions:

-    Question: Are there any differences?
-What do we expect to see given that the accuracy of the model was high?
+        - Are there any differences?
+        - What do we expect to see given that the accuracy of the model was high?

-- confusion_matrix.jpg: confusion matrix shows how many examples (sequences in our case) were correctly classified as binding (true positives), wrongly classified as binding (false positives), correctly classified non-binding (true negatives) and wrongly classified as non-binding (false negatives).
+- `confusion_matrix.jpg`: confusion matrix shows how many examples (sequences in our case) were correctly classified as binding (true positives), wrongly classified as binding (false positives), correctly classified non-binding (true negatives) and wrongly classified as non-binding (false negatives).

+    Questions:

-    Question: How good is our classifier?
-What can we see from the confusion matrix?
+        - How good is our classifier?
+        - What can we see from the confusion matrix?

-- top_n_coefficients.jpg: logistic regression has a coefficient for each feature (each k-mer frequency).
+- `top_n_coefficients.jpg`: logistic regression has a coefficient for each feature (each k-mer frequency).
 This plot shows 10 coefficients with highest absolute value from the model.
 Those values contribute the most to the prediction.

+    Questions:

-    Question: What does this mean for our model?
-What k-mers is it detecting?
-Can we interpret this somehow?
+        - What does this mean for our model?
+        - What k-mers is it detecting?
+        - Can we interpret this somehow?

 Try running the same command with a different value of `k`.
 How does this change results?
 What do we assume by setting the value of `k` to specific value?